scholzj/aws-minikube/README.md

 * AWS Minikube deployes into existing VPC / public subnet.
 If you don't have your VPC / subnet yet, you can use [this](https://github.com/scholzj/aws-vpc) configuration to create one.
   * The VPC / subnet should be properly linked with Internet Gateway (IGW) and should have DNS and DHCP enabled.
+  * Hosted DNS zone configured in Route53 (in case the zone is private you have to use IP address to copy `kubeconfig` and access the cluster).
 * To deploy AWS Minikube there are no other dependencies apart from [Terraform](https://www.terraform.io).
 Kubeadm is used only on the EC2 host and doesn't have to be installed locally.

 ## Configuration